Why Single Activity Architecture is preferred Over Multiple Activity Architecture in Android App Development?

 As we have already discussed the benefits, it’s our suggestion to the future Android Developer to switch into Single Activity Architecture using Navigation Components.

-For example, we are working on an authentication module in any application.
+For example, we are working on an authentication module in any mobile application.
 Instead of using multiple activities for login and registration, we can simply approach this architecture by creating fragments for every module for authentication and then bound them in a Single activity.
 It also provides the mobility to switch between the fragments and increase the stability of the application.

 - Android courses